-Introduction from James Stagg, editor, The Caterer
+Introduction from Caroline Baldwin, features and special projects editor, The Caterer

 With so much competition from the high street, how do you encourage guests to dine with you, while also making your offer appealing to non-residents?
 Providing an all-day dining offering will put you in good footing, but you must ensure you provide something that can compete with and be more convenient than the products available outside your doors.

 This panel will discuss: